fukamachi/caveman/README.v2.markdown

   (format nil "Hello, ~A" name))
 ```

-The above controller will be invoked when you access to "/hello/Eitarow" or "/hello/Tomohiro", and then `name` will be "Eitarow" and "Tomohiro".
+The above controller will be invoked when you access to "/hello/Eitaro" or "/hello/Tomohiro", and then `name` will be "Eitaro" and "Tomohiro".

 `(&key name)` is almost same as a lambda list of Common Lisp, excepts it always allows other keys.